French Noise Tax

 Tax liability arises when an aircraft takes off from any of the 10 airports listed above.
 Aircraft operators must then:

 - declare and pay TNSA by the last day of the second month following the end of the accounting period.
-The default return cycle is monthly but can be quarterly if the total amount due for the first month of the quarter is less than € 1,000.00.
+The return cycle is quarterly if the total amount due for the first month of the quarter is less than € 1,000.00.
 Otherwise, you have to declare and pay TNSA on a monthly basis.

 - submit a nil declaration if during the accounting period no chargeable flight takes place